-1 Ordinance #08-06 2 AN ORDINANCE OF THE ALBANY CITY COUNCIL AMENDING CHAPTER VII CITY OF ALBANY CAMPAIGN FINANCE REFORM ACT OF 1996 OF THE ALBANY 4 MUNICIPAL CODE 5 6 WHEREAS, the Social and Economic Justice Commission has reviewed the City of 7 Albany's Campaign Finance Reform Act and made a recommendation to modify provisions of 8 the Campaign Finance Reform Act; 10 WHEREAS, those recommendations have been reviewed by the City Council of the City 11 of Albany; and 12 WHEREAS, the City Council wishes to modify the City of Albany's Campaign Finance 13 Reform Act; and 14 WHEREAS, the City Council has introduced and moved that the ordinance be adopted.
-15 16 NOW, THEREFORE, THE ALBANY CITY COUNCIL ORDAINS THAT CHAPTER 7 IS HEREBY REPEALED IN ITS ENTIRETY AND IS AMENDED TO READ AS FOLLOWS: 17 Section 1: 18 19 Chapter VII, entitled City of Albany Campaign Finance Reform Act of 1996 is hereby amended to read as follows: 7-1 TITLE.
-20 This Chapter shall be known as the "City of Albany Campaign Finance Reform Act of 21 1996."
-(Ord. #96-06; Ord. #04-05, §1) 22 23 7-1.1 Findings and Declarations.
-24 The people find and declare each of the following: 25 a.
-Monetary contributions to political campaigns are a legitimate form of 26 participation in the American political process, but the financial strength of certain individuals or 27 organizations should not permit them to exercise a disapportionate or controlling influence or the election of candidates.
+1 Ordinance #08-09 2 AN ORDINANCE OF THE ALBANY CITY COUNCIL AMENDING CHAPTER VII 3 CITY OF ALBANY CAMPAIGN FINANCE REFORM ACT OF 1996 OF THE ALBANY 4 MUNICIPAL CODE 5 WHEREAS, the Social and Economic Justice Commission has reviewed the City of 6 Albany's Campaign Finance Reform Act and made a recommendation to modify provisions of 7 8 the Campaign Finance Reform Act; 9 WHEREAS, those recommendations have been reviewed by the City Council of the City 10 of Albany; and 11 WIIEDEAS the City Council wishes to modify the City of Albery's Commoion Einenes 12 WHEREAS, the City Council wishes to modify the City of Albany's Campaign Finance Reform Act to include some of the recommendations of the Commission and to include various 13 other modifications; and 14 WHEREAS, the City Council has introduced and moved that the ordinance be adopted.
+15 NOW, THEREFORE, THE ALBANY CITY COUNCIL ORDAINS THAT CHAPTER 7 16 IS HEREBY REPEALED IN ITS ENTIRETY AND IS AMENDED TO READ AS FOLLOWS: 17 Section 1: 18 Chapter VII, entitled City of Albany Campaign Finance Reform Act of 1996 is hereby amended to read as follows: 19 7-1 TITLE.
+20 21 This Chapter shall be known as the "City of Albany Campaign Finance Reform Act of 1996."
+(Ord. #96-06; Ord. #04-05, §1) 22 1990.
+(Old. #90-00, Old. #04-03, §1) 7-1.1 Findings and Declarations.
+23 The people find and declare each of the following: 24 The people that and declare each of the following.
+25 a.
+Monetary contributions to political campaigns are a legitimate form of 26 participation in the American political process, but the financial strength of certain individuals or 27 organizations should not permit them to exercise a disproportionate or controlling influence on the election of candidates.
 28